Nef cones of nested Hilbert schemes of points on surfaces: The Nef Cone

+A representative of $D_{n-1}[n]$ can be described as the schemes which lie on a curve of degree $n-1$ with $\binom{n}{2}$ fixed points.
 Since no collection of points of $\mathbf{P}^2$ is on every line, $H[n]$ is basepoint-free; hence, it is nef.
 As any collection of $n$ points on $\mathbf{P}^2$ lies on some curve of degree $n-1$ and off of one, $D_{n-1}[n]$ is base point free; hence, it is nef.

 Using curves defined in (\ref{section:other curves}), we have the following intersection table which completes the calculation of nef cone.